 It’s true that there’s very little you can do to emotionally prepare yourself for a baby but there are other ways to prepare.
 After speaking with some friends, I found that the main points of conflict arose from partners not helping out enough, in-laws/extended family butting in where they were not wanted and financial restrictions.
 Somehow though, husbands not wanting to help out with the baby seemed to be fairly easily forgiven compared to the other points!
 I wonder why.

-I've come up with a list of issues that do need to be discussed and you know I'm a fan of checklists.
+I’ve come up with a list of issues that do need to be discussed and you know I’m a fan of checklists.
 I suspect that it will grow in the future as I have more conversations with people and experience more of life as a mummy myself.
-If you're about to become a mother for the first time, I promise that these questions will save you an invaluable amount of time and heartache.
-Ideally, they're questions you should ask before you even conceive, in my view.
-However, chances are, if you are reading this, you're either already pregnant or already set on getting pregnant no matter what.
+If you’re about to become a mother for the first time, I promise that these questions will save you an invaluable amount of time and heartache.
+Ideally, these are conversations to have before you even conceive, in my view.
+Maybe even before you get married to your partner.
+However, chances are, if you are reading this, you’re either already pregnant or already set on getting pregnant no matter what.
 These will be useful to you either way.